ekohe/wulin_master/README.md

 #### Column options

-A column can be a real field in the database table of current model, or virtual attribute of the model or other models.
+A column can be a real field in the database table of the current model, or a virtual attribute of the model or other models.
 You can attach one or more options to define attributes for the column.

 `:visible`